 - 21 years from the birthdate of pediatric patients

 Proper Handling of Treatment Refusal

 Dentists must inform patients about the benefits and drawbacks of the treatment.
 In the event that the patient refuses treatment, discuss the benefits and drawbacks of doing so.
-If there are any other treatment alternatives, talk about them.
+Also, if there are any other treatment alternatives, talk about them.
 Obtain a written notification of the patient’s refusal.
-If the non-treatment decision fails, a documented informed refusal prevents malpractice lawsuits.
+In addition, if the non-treatment decision fails, a documented informed refusal prevents malpractice lawsuits.

 Adhering to Universal Precautions

 As dental procedures involve exposure to bodily fluids, adhering to universal precautions is a must.
 Following universal precautions will reduce the transmissions of blood-borne diseases and infections.
 Also, CDC developed a standard protocol for handling body fluids.
 It includes: